 Not surprisingly, Jerry learns that his new peers in senior leadership operate similarly to his prior employees.
 For example, aggressive/defensive norms dominate the group culture, which could explain why staff at lower levels of the organization tend to embody the same behaviors: They have seen them consistently modeled at the top.
 Jerry decides to walk through the results of the team assessment using his agency’s “power teams strategy,” recently implemented by an organization development consulting firm for this very leadership team.

-Stay tuned next week to learn how organizational development consultant Brighter Strategies’s resource guide, “Power Teams: Creating Effective Work Groups That Get Things Done” [link to guide] can be applied to group assessments.
+Stay tuned next week to learn how organizational development consultant Brighter Strategies’s resource guide, “Power Teams: Creating Effective Work Groups That Get Things Done” can be applied to group assessments.